yushiangfu/study-notes/b0-process.md

 </details>

+### State - Running

+A task is in such state when it's running or ready to run.

 ### State - Sleeping

 Sleeping is a conceptual state that indicates the task is removed from the run queue and waits somewhere for the specified event to happen, such as: